Gifford Palgrave: Syria and Middle Eastern travels

 Palgrave then returned to Syria, where he assumed the identity of a travelling Syrian physician.
 Stocking his bags with medicines and small trade goods, and accompanied by one servant, he set off for Najd, in north-central Arabia.
 He traveled as a Muslim.
 The service he would do for the Society of Jesus and the French empire would be as a spy, not a missionary.

-Palgrave became friendly with Faisal bin Turki bin Abdullah Al Saud while in Najd.
-Faisal's son and heir apparent, Abdullah bin Faisal, asked Palgrave to get him strychnine.
+Palgrave became friendly with Najdi ruler Faisal bin Turki while in Najd.
+Faisal's son and heir apparent, Abdullah, asked Palgrave to get him strychnine.
 Palgrave believed that Abdullah wanted it to poison his father.
 Palgrave was accused of espionage and was almost executed for his Christian beliefs.

 Later life and death

-After travelling for a year from Syria, through Najd, and on to Bahrain and Oman, he returned to Europe, where he wrote a narrative of his travels.
+After travelling for a year from Syria, through Najd, and on to Bahrain and Oman, Palgrave returned to Europe, where he wrote a narrative of his travels.
 This narrative became a bestseller and has been reprinted many times.
 It makes no mention of the covert motives for his journey.

 After writing this book, Palgrave made yet another volte-face and renounced his vocation as a Jesuit priest in 1865.
 He then entered the British Foreign Office and was appointed consul at Sukhum-Kale (Sukhumi) in 1866, and moved to Trebizond (Trabzon) in 1867.
-In 1868 he married Katherine, the daughter of George Edward Simpson, of Norwich, by whom he had three sons.
-He was appointed consul at St. Thomas and St. Croix in 1873, Manila in 1876, and in 1878 in Bulgaria, where he was appointed Consul-General.
+In 1868 he married Katherine, the daughter of George Edward Simpson of Norwich, by whom he had three sons.
+He was appointed consul at St. Thomas and St. Croix in 1873, Manila in 1876, and in 1878 in newly liberated Principality of Bulgaria, where he was appointed Consul-General.
 In 1879 he was moved to Bangkok.
 In 1884 he was appointed Minister Resident and Consul-General to Uruguay, where he served until his death in 1888.